silviolleite/stream-grpc/README.md

-Microservices with gRPC with golang
+Examples of microservices using Apache Kafka and gRPC with Golang
 ===================================================

 It is an example of the microservices created using Event Sourcing and CQRS.
 The services are written in Golang.
 It is using [Apache Kafka](https://kafka.apache.org/) and [gRPC](https://grpc.io/) endpoints.